marquerere/boterere/README.md

 ```bash
 .predict [EVENT] [OUTCOME_1] [OUTCOME_2] || .p [EVENT] [OUTCOME_1] [OUTCOME_2]
 ```
-> This command supports up to 5 outcome parameters.
+> This command supports phrases as parameters (use ' or ") and up to 5 outcome parameters.

-Use ' or " if you want to type a phrase as a parameter:
-`.predict 'What language was this bot written in?'
+**Example:** `.predict 'What language was this bot written in?'
 JavaScript Python`

 ---